DeClercqJan/blackjack-21-game/README.md

 Let's make a game in PHP: Blackjack!
 To keep the code structured we are going to use objects!

-If this is still an unclear subject for you don't feel bad to google some basic OOP articles, or ask your coach.
 This is a really complex subject!

 ### Blackjack Rules